Migrating from WP-Syntax to PrismJS

 WordPress.com Login Loop

 Sometimes, when I try to use certain functions on wordpress.com, I get redirected to a login page.
-After I sign-in, I get redirect again to the same login page.
+After I sign in, I get redirected again to the same login page.
 This repeats in an endless loop.
-It usually doesn’t bother me, as I self-host my blog, but for some things, like the yearly annual report that came in about two weeks ago, it does bother.
-I looked up into the matter, and the issue turned up to be due to blocking third-party cookies.
-To resolve the endless login loop, you need to add https://wordpress.com (note the https) to the exception list of accepted third-party cookies (In Firefox it’s under Preferences -> Privacy -> Exceptions).
+It usually doesn’t bother me, as I self-host my blog, but for some things, like the yearly annual report that came in about two weeks ago, it does bother me.
+I looked into the matter, and the issue turned out to be due to blocking third-party cookies.
+To resolve the endless login loop, you need to add https://wordpress.com (note the https) to the exception list of accepted third-party cookies (in Firefox, it’s under Preferences -> Privacy -> Exceptions).

 Incremental WordPress Backups using Duply (Duplicity)